After completing the accessibility evaluation, the next step is to review the discovery metadata in the Discovery Metadata tab.

 Unlike the list of access modes, which only accounts for the default nature of the content, sufficient access modes take into account any features or affordances that allow the original content to be consumed in an alternative form.
 A publication with text and images, for example, may have a purely textual sufficient access mode if text equivalents and descriptions are provided for all visual content.

-Authors can always include at least one sufficient access mode set that matches all of the listed access modes.
+Authors can always include at least one sufficient access mode set that matches all the listed access modes.

 If the publication did not contain discovery metadata, or if you made changes to what was found, click the "Generate" button at the bottom of the tab to create a new set of metadata tags.